abpio/abp-commercial-docs/en/modules/database-tables.md

 ### FrmQuestions

-This table is used to store information about the questions used in the [Forms Module](forms.md), such as the type of question, the text of the question.
+This table is used to store information about the questions used in the [Forms Module](forms.md), such as the type of the question, the text of the question.
 This information is used to build and display forms to the user for data collection and analysis.

 ### FrmChoices

 This table stores the choices or options for a form question in the [Forms Module](forms.md).
-The table is used to store the information needed to display choices in a form question, such as text and value.
+The table is used to store the information needed to display choices in a form question, such as the text and value.

 #### Foreign Keys